Helping with birth complications in sheep and goats

-You can help with complicated births
+You can help with birth complications

 Sometimes birth is complicated.
-In an ideal birth the lamb or kid presents with a nose and two front feet at the birth canal and it’s just a few pushes before the baby slips safely out.
+In an ideal birth, the lamb or kid presents with a nose and two front feet at the birth canal and it’s just a few pushes before the baby slips safely out.
 She might hang there for a few seconds with the head dangling, allowing the birth fluids to drain out of the lungs and nose.
 And then she drops to the ground and opens her lungs with a little bleat, while the mamma turns and starts licking the face to remove the birth sac.

-Alternatively the baby might be born breech, with the back legs and tail first.
-In this case the mamma pushes and the baby is delivered without the advantage of the gravity draining the lungs.
+Alternatively, the baby might be born breech, with the back legs and tail first.
+In this case, the mamma pushes and the baby is delivered without the advantage of the gravity draining the lungs.
 A breach baby might need to be held head down for a minute to drain the mucus from the nose and lungs.
 As long as the umbilical cord remains attached until the baby is fully out, there is no problem.
 The baby has a bit of time before it needs to take that first breath.

 However, in a difficult birth, when the head is turned back in the birth canal, or the birth is mal-presented, the lamb doesn’t deliver smoothly.
 You may need to help.
-But with a little bit of knowledge you can help with birth complications in sheep and goats.
+But with a little bit of knowledge, you can help with birth complications in sheep and goats.
 The more experience you have the easier it is.

-Know what a normal birth looks like
+Know what normal birth looks like

 A normal birth for doe or ewe presents with two front feet and a nose over and between the feet, at the animal’s vulva.
 Pulling on the two feet brings the nose further out into the birth canal.
 This is how 95% of all lamb and goat births begin.
 Llama and cattle births present this way, as well.
 The hooves will be upright and the nose will show on top of the feet, not underneath.
 Pulling on the hooves will bring both the hooves and the head further forward.

 Goats and Sheep have a uterus with two horns, one on either side of the ewe.
-In twin births, generally one baby grows in each horn.
+In twin births, generally, one baby grows in each horn.
 In a normal birth, one baby enters the uterus from the horn and progresses toward the birth canal during labour.
-That baby is delivered front feet and nose first.
+That baby is delivered front feet and nose-first.
 The second baby leaves the second horn and enters the birth canal while the first baby is exiting the womb.
 Since each baby is enclosed in a separate sac there is no mix-up with feet during the birth, in 95% of births.
 During long, difficult births things can get complicated though.

 During an abnormal birth, it helps if you can visualize what the lamb or kid looks like inside the uterus.
 Your hands will have to be your eyes as you assess the situation and determine how to best help.
-In an abnormal birth there are several presentations that present problems for the mother and the baby.
+In an abnormal birth, there are several presentations that present problems for the mother and the baby.

 - Two hooves are present but there is no nose.
 The head is turned back and will need to be brought forward, over the two hooves before the birth can be completed.